Personality Types: Ambivert Vs. Omnivert

 What is an ambivert?

 An ambivert can be defined as someone who doesn’t neatly fit into the extremes of being an introvert or extrovert but exists somewhere in the middle instead.
-They can have extroverted and introverted traits, depending on their social settings.
+People with this social personality can have introverted and extroverted tendencies, depending on their social settings and whether or not they are outside of their comfort zone.
 Ambiverts may find it easy to engage with others in social situations, like at a party or work event, but they may also need to head home for some quiet time afterward.

 Because ambiverts tend to be so adaptable, they can typically handle more social interaction.
 They usually understand both extroverts and introverts and can bring balance to groups.